zakmysta/knocknock/README.md

 ### Requirements

-Knock makes one assumption about your user model:
+knocknock makes one assumption about your user model:

 It must have an `authenticate` method, similar to the one added by [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password).